MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/user-guide.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Microsoft Dynamics 365 Product Visualize empowers sellers to showcase and customize products in their real-world environment.
-This helps create a shared understanding between buyer and seller to accelerate complex sales processes.
+Using Augmented Reality, sellers can create a shared understanding between themselves and buyers to accelerate complex sales processes.
+Showing your customers products in 3D is so much more compelling than showing them flat images.
+Our app also gives you other capabilities that aren't available with conventional sales tools.
+You can conduct an entire sales meeting with the Product Visualize app, using the following features:

+**Place a model**

+If you have 3D models of your products, you can show them to your client in a meeting using the Product Visualize app.
+Simply place the model in your space to analyze it from different perspectives and have a conversation with your client.

+**Add a note to your model**

+You can add notes to your model before the meeting to highlight sales points for the client.
+If they have a question or comment during the meeting, you can take a note to record that for a follow-up.
+This way, the comments are captured in context of specific points on the model, so you and your teammates can always be on the same page.

+**View layers on your model**

+For complex 3D models that are build with layers, you can turn these on and off for your client.
+This will help your clients to get a better understanding about the inner parts of the product or even different available configurations.

+**View your models offline**

+If you're going to be in a location with low internet connectivity, you can download your models and notes to be available offline.
+This way, you can never miss a beat with your clients, and your resources will always be at your fingertips.

 >[!IMPORTANT]
 >This user guide describes features available in version 1.8 of Dynamics 365 Product Visualize.
 If you're using an older version of the app, [learn how to upgrade](sign-in.md).